mfs409/jetlag/src/overview/the_builder.md

 provide code to run when the key is pressed and when the key is released.

 In each case, we'll update the hero's velocity (via its movement component) according to the key press.
+Pressing down will make some part of the velocity nonzero.
+Releasing that key will make that part of the velocity zero again.

 In the window below, you'll find an embedded, playable version of the game.
 Be sure to click it, then use the arrow keys.
 The hero should move around, and should collide with the obstacles.
 You might also want to turn on the developer console as you play, to see messages as you click the screen.

-<iframe src="./game_01.iframe.html"></iframe>
+<iframe src="./game.iframe.html"></iframe>

 In the above code, I kind of glossed over one thing: the "stage".
 You can think of the stage as an Entity, but a special one... there's only one stage in the game, and it has special features that actors don't have.
 In this case, it's the only thing that understands keyboard events, via `stage.keyboard`.
-We'll explore this in further detail in later tutorials.
+We'll explore this in further detail in later chapters.